 In 2013, the BBP funded a major research and education project by the OCSCD and its partners called the Soil Health Improvement Project.
 The project provided property owners with information about simple, low-cost, and practical soil restoration techniques and also created five public native plant gardens demonstrating choices for different environmental conditions a homeowner or landscaper may encounter.

 Recognizing the leadership of the BBP partners in providing these resources, the NJDEP awarded the program a grant in 2013 to develop this website as a comprehensive online source of information about environmentally friendly landscaping throughout New Jersey.
 The website brings together multiple resources about the best landscaping practices to help property owners make sound decisions for a healthy environment and a healthy economy.
-The site was designed and built by Sparkman Media.
+Sparkman Media was responsible for website strategy, design, branding and development.
 Many partners contributed to the project.
 Chris Perez, a landscape architect with the Rutgers Water Resources Program, designed the Jersey-Friendly landscape used in the Interactive Yard.
 The Ocean County Soil Conservation District provided content for the soil health and pollinator pages.
 Rutgers Cooperative Extension county agents and Master Gardener volunteers are the experts answering the gardening questions submitted to “Ask an Expert.”

 Thank you to all the partners who made this website possible.
 The goal of Jersey-Friendly Yards is clean water in our state for drinking, swimming, fishing, and wildlife and a healthier environment for everyone.
 Together we can do it, Jersey-Friendly yard by Jersey-Friendly yard!